mariakrol/learn-kotlin-playground/README.md

 ## Architecture comments
 ### Flows
-I added the concept of "flow" to hide direct interaction with UI component from test A flow should describe steps of a user scenario in a readable way.
+I added the concept of "flow" to hide direct interaction with UI components from test.
+A flow should describe steps of a user scenario in a readable way.
-"Flow is not page related, it is focused on user scenarios, so it can use several pages as well as part of a single page.
+"Flow" is not page related entity, it is focused on user scenarios, so it can use several pages as well as part of a single page.